Anurich/Emotion-Classification-Using-Self-Attention/README.md

  </figure>
 </p>
 <h3> Contribute </h3>
-I will appreciate any feed back related to the code.
-Any suggestion that can help me improve further would be very much appreciated.
+I will appreciate any feed back related to the code and Any suggestion that can help me improve further.